Saquon Barkley Player Prop Bets for NFL Week 18 | New York vs. Washington 1/9/2022

 Recent Performances

-- Against the Bears last week, Barkley rushed 21 times for 102 yards (4.9 yards per attempt).
+- In last week's matchup with the Bears, Barkley ran for 102 yards on 21 carries (averaging 4.9 yards per carry).

 Barkley's New York Teammates